dstjp/06_comp/README.md

 npm i
 ```

-This script installs dependencies for both the frontend and backend folders.

-Alternatively, you can manually install dependencies for each part:
+Then install dependencides for each part.

 ```bash
 # Install backend dependencies